The latest update for this article is written by Lindsay Podolak.

 The kids are climbing the walls.
-They’ve watched every movie on Netflix and have been glued to their phones and devices.
+They’ve watched every movie on Netflix and have been glued to their phones and devices all day.
 They need to get moving—and so do you—stat!
 But the temperature is beyond bitter outside.
 So why not try something that gets the whole family moving?
 Something like indoor rock climbing.

-Indoor rock climbing is a great way for people of all ages and fitness levels to build muscles, balance, confidence and self-esteem, all while having a good time and getting in some exercise.
-This fun activity is totally winter friendly (aka immune to the bone-chilling temps) since it’s indoors.
+Indoor rock climbing is a great way for people of all ages and fitness levels to build muscles, balance, confidence and self-esteem, all while having a good time.
 Here are some of our favorite family-friendly indoor rock climbing facilities in the state.

 Details: Here, you’ll find 3,000 square feet of uniquely sculptured surface with 20- to 37-foot altitudes and routes for all abilities.
 If you’re climbing with a friend or already know how to belay, drop in 7 days a week during operating hours with a one-hour or full-day pass.
 If you need an instructor, call ahead and visit during scheduled times throughout the week.
 Diamond Rock also hosts birthday parties, office groups, school field trips, scout troops and other special outings.